What is Adult Education?

-Co-Lin currently offers testing in the GED and TASC.
+Co-Lin offers testing in all three HSE options.
 Candidates who are at least 18 years of age are eligible to test with no restrictions.
 Information about each test can be found at the following links:

 Official transcripts required for employment or educational opportunities must be requested through diplomasender.com.
 Under "Students & Test Takers" there is the option to access your transcript by creating an account or ordering by phone.
 An electronic form of payment may be necessary to complete the transaction.